Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Jump to a section:

-• Your credit report shows your history of paying back loans and other financial obligations.
+First is your credit report.
+This shows your history of paying back loans and other financial obligations.
+It lists your current accounts and those you have closed recently.

-• Your credit score sums up your credit history and current debt situation into a three-digit number.
+Second is your credit score.
+This sums up your entire credit history and current debt situation into a single three-digit number.
+This number can govern a lot of your life, including:

-• Whether a lender will give you a loan
+• Whether a lender gives you a loan

-• The interest rate you’ll pay on that loan
+• The interest rate you pay on that loan

 • Your ability to qualify for a credit card